Radiofrequency Ablation for Prostate Cancer

 Radiofrequency ablation is an innovative therapy that uses electrical energy and heat to ablate cancerous tissues.
 A needle-thin probe delivers low doses of radiofrequency waves directly to the tumor, leading to necrosis (cell death).
 It is commonly used as a treatment for prostate cancer, among other conditions.

 Radiofrequency ablation can be highly effective at stopping tumor growth, and offers a number of advantages over other common prostate cancer therapies.
 For instance:

-- An entire treatment session typically takes no more than half an hour (in comparison, some chemotherapy sessions can last three or four hours each).
+- An entire treatment session typically takes no more than half an hour.

 - Patients typically only require an oral sedative and a local anesthetic.

 - Recovery times are minimal; most patients are able to return to normal activity within a few days.

 - During clinical trials, it has been found to pose a very low risk of side effects.
 The treatment is targeted, and adjacent tissues and organs are not affected, as is often the case with other cancer therapies.